bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Round Robin Output Mock
 """"""""""""""""""""""""""""""

-The mock for ``RoundRobinOutput`` provides an output stream that puts data using the round-robin policy.
+The mock of an output stream that puts data using the round-robin policy.

 Provided methods: